 Many people, when they hear a story about someone being paralyzed, they think of the initial incident and the immediate aftermath.
 What people do not realize is just how many lives an injury like this can change.

-At Hiden, Rott & Oertle, LLP, we understand and we want to help you get your life back to normal.
-When you need a spinal cord injury attorney in San Diego, you can count on us.
+At Hiden, Rott & Oertle , LLP, we understand and we want to help you get your life back to normal.
+When you need an experienced spinal cord injury attorney in San Diego, you can count on us.

 The National Spinal Cord Injury Statistical Center gives us a good look at just how many people in this country deal with spinal cord injuries.
 In the US, there are around 282,000 people who have spinal cord injuries and there are approximately 17,000 new cases each year.